loco-3d/ndcurves/README.md

 no errors found
 ```
 ### Optional: Python bindings installation
-To install the Python bindings, in the CMakeLists.txt file, first enable the BUILD_PYTHON_INTERFACE option:
+To install the Python bindings first enable the BUILD_PYTHON_INTERFACE option:
 ```
 cmake -DBUILD_PYTHON_INTERFACE=ON ..
 ```